Mehr History, Family Crest & Coats of Arms

 Early Notables of the Mehr family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Mehr Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Mehr Notables in all our PDF Extended History products and printed products wherever possible.

 Under the rule of England, land ownership in Ireland changed dramatically, and many native Irish families found themselves renting out land to farm from absentee owners.
 This was one of the prime reasons that immigration to North America began in the late 18th century: Irish farmers dreamed of owning their own parcel of land to work for themselves.
 At this point, the immigrants were at least of modest means for the passage across the Atlantic was often quite dear.
 In the 1840s the Great Potato Famine created an exodus of people of quite different means.
 These people were most often destitute: they either sold anything they had to gain a passage or they were sponsored by philanthropic societies.
 Many of these immigrants were sick from disease and starvation: as a result many did not survive the long transatlantic journey.
 Although those settlers that did survive were often despised and discriminated against by people already established in these nations, they were critical to rapid development of the powerful industrial nations of the United States and the country that would later become known as Canada.
 An examination of immigration and passenger lists shows many persons bearing the name of Mehr or one of its variants: